Feb 12, 2019

 About the Event

-Join the World Affairs Council of Philadelphia and the Museum of the American Revolution for the first part of a new series, 'World Affairs and the Enduring American Revolution.'
+The World Affairs Council of Philadelphia and the Museum of the American Revolution partnered for the first part of a new series, 'World Affairs and the Enduring American Revolution.'

 Prior to the creation of the United States, fear of the corrupting effects of power drove the American Revolutionaries in their fight against the British Empire.
 The Constitutions and laws that the American Revolutionaries then created divided power to prevent the rise of tyranny or a dictatorship.